 3) A stamp set from Infinity Stamps that I’ve had for a year or two.
-These are much higher quality than my other two sets, and they’re also higher priced.
-If you plan to do much stamping, I would go for the higher quality.
-These came in a gray plastic case with clear hinged lid.
-Infinity Stamps are “Made from quality grade tool-steel.
-Heat Treated for maximum durability.”
+These are much higher quality than my other two sets, and they’re also much higher priced.
+If you plan to do a lot of stamping, I would go for a higher quality.

 I just got my stamps yesterday and they are oily.
 How do I clean them?
 I do not want them to rust but don’t care for slimy either.
 Thanks for all the info here.
 I am ready to get started.

 Hi Mandy!
 I would use a cloth rag or paper towel to wipe off the excess oil – especially off the shaft of the stamps so you can hold them without slipping – and then have fun stamping!

 Perfect.
 I just started metal stamping and your tips are extremely helpful.
 It’s trial by error, and I’ve made most of the ones you’ve already mentioned, so I appreciate your solutions!
 Keep stamping!

 Thanks so much for your lovely feedback, Susan!
 I hope you’ll post some of your stamped creations when you have some you’d like to share here!
 We’d all love to see the projects you’re doing.

 I am just starting to add some metal stamping into my leather bracelets and am sort of going in blindly.
 I have had trouble with a few of the things you set straight here.
 I really appreciate the tips as well, so simple and helpful!
 Thanks so much!
 I am about to add the items with metal stamping into my etsy shop (within the next month).